Call free today: 0800 0431 431

 Other than reducing the amount of your pay that’s being swallowed by debt, an IVA will usually have no impact on your job, though it’s a good idea to double-check your employment contract and find out if you do need to let your employer know that you’re entering an IVA.

 There are a few exceptions.
 If you work in the police, fire service, prison service, are a banking clerk, or are in a position of financial responsibility, such as an accountant or solicitor, being in an IVA could affect your role.
+You’ll also be unable to be the trustee of a charity.

 If you’re self-employed you can continue to operate a business while in an IVA, but ongoing credit may be an issue with certain suppliers.